 The term rhythm is closely related to the term beat, as well as pulse and meter.
 To fully understand rhythm and the definition above, we need to unpack what each of these three terms means.

 What are Beats and Pulse?

-In our guide to time signatures, we discuss that a 4/4 time signature has four beats per measure, and that each beat is the length of a crochet (quarter note).
+In our guide to time signatures, we discuss that a 4/4 time signature has four beats per measure and that each beat is the length of a quarter note (crotchet).

-So if you listen to a piece of music with 4/4 time and clap along to it or tap your foot, you are following along with the pulse and clapping (or tapping) on each beat.
+So if you listen to a piece of music in 4/4 time and clap or tap your foot along to it, you are following along with the pulse and clapping on each beat.